-So, the question is: what do you do when your machine is not available?
+What do you do when your machine is not available?
 Easy: START ORGANISING YOUR FABRIC!

 We talked about types of wool a while ago and the sustainability and ethic aspects related to it.
-But not all that is warm, wooly and cosy is actually wool.
-There are a few other animal fibres that can be knitted or woven into lovely cloth that are not technically categorised as wool, but they are actually the hair various animals, from rabbits, to goats, lamas and alpacas.
+But not all that is warm, woolly and cosy is actually wool.
+There are a few other animal fibres that can be knitted or woven into lovely cloth that are not technically categorised as wool, but they are actually the hair various animals, from rabbits to goats, lamas and alpacas.

 Friends, I’ve almost beaten the procrastination and made a bit of progress with the wedding dress project… At least, on the prep side.
 As I was telling you in the previous post on this topic, I decided I not only wanted to make my own wedding dress, but I wanted a…